Illuminati (comics): Time Runs Out and Secret Wars

-Later, the Illuminati face off against the Great Society (Sun god/Zoran, Boundless, Doctor Spectrum, The Rider, The Jovian and Norn) a team of heroes from the latest parallel Earth that involved in an Incursion.
+Later, the Illuminati face off against the Great Society, a team of heroes from the latest parallel Earth that involved in an Incursion.
 Black Panther initially intends to destroy the Great Society's world by using an antimatter bomb, but relents at the last minute after realizing he cannot commit mass murder.
 However, Namor steals the trigger from Black Panther, and destroys the planet himself, resulting in his expulsion from the group.
-It is later revealed that Namor has partnered with a group of villains to form a new Cabal in order to destroy parallel worlds that may become involved in Incursions.
+It is later revealed that Namor has partnered with a group of villains to form a new Cabal in order to destroy parallel worlds that may become involved in Incursions, which will destroy universes.

-Eight months later, the Avengers are shown to be working with S.H.I.E.L.D. to track down and capture the Illuminati.
-Amadeus Cho, Captain Britain and Hank Pym have joined the team in the aftermath of Namor's expulsion, and work against the Avengers to protect the Earth by any means necessary.

-Despite Namor's Cabal achieving legitimacy as Earth's protectors, Namor grew weary of the wholesale slaughter they carried out in the name of preserving their universe.
-Although he collaborated with the Illuminati in a plan to destroy the Cabal by trapping them on the next Earth to be destroyed, Black Panther and Black Bolt left him behind to die with the Cabal, disgusted at his earlier actions.
-However, that world had a second simultaneous Incursion happen, allowing Namor and the Cabal to escape to the third Earth, in the Ultimate universe.